Commitment Through Partnership

 Helping to lead in the evolution of the Caliper standard was a no-brainer for Blackboard because as a company, data analytics is something they take very seriously.
 During Blackboard’s annual conference—BbWorld 2017—the company highlighted the notion of “data everywhere” and emphasized analytics as a core pillar of their strategy and mission.
 “We believe that access to data and actionable insights will be key to the way that the LMS evolves over time and this is something Blackboard is definitely committed to leading through both technology development and through research,” noted Tim Tomlinson, chief product officer.

-Howard also noted that another positive takeaway from the IMS collaboration is that when other vendors and leaders in edtech see that we’re working together to create the standards and provide meaningful research, information, and validation of standards to the community, they are more confident in what the community is producing.
+Howard also noted that another positive takeaway from the 1EdTech collaboration is that when other vendors and leaders in edtech see that we’re working together to create the standards and provide meaningful research, information, and validation of standards to the community, they are more confident in what the community is producing.

 —Phill Miller, Vice President of Teaching and Learning, Blackboard, Inc.